bluekitchen/btstack/doc/manual/docs/appendix/migration.md

 ## btstack_config.h
 - *btstack-config.h* is now *btstack_config.h*
-- Defines have been sorted.
-HAVE_ specify features that are particular to your port.
-ENABLE_ features can then be added as needed
+- Defines have been sorted: HAVE_ specify features that are particular to your port.
+ENABLE_ features can then be added as needed.
+- _NO_ has been replaced with _NR_ for the BTstack static memory allocation, e.g., *MAX_NO_HCI_CONNECTIONS8 -> *MAX_NR_HCI_CONNECTIONS*
-- The #define EMBEDDED dropped.
+- The #define EMBEDDED was dropped.
 The signature for sdp_register_service did differ with/without EMBEDDED being defined or not.

 ## Linked List
 - The file has been renamed to btstack_linked_list.